Skip to main content

 Understanding the timeline helps put the urgency in context:

-October 21, 2024 — CARM Launch (Release 2)
+October 21, 2024 — CARM external launch

 CARM went fully live.
 The new system replaced legacy customs accounting processes.
 All importers were expected to register in the CARM Client Portal and begin managing their accounts through the new system.